 Against other diesel warm hatches, pretty well.
 The Leon FR is £3000 less than the new Mk7 VW Golf GTD, which uses the same engine.
 It’s also £1300 cheaper than the BMW 120d, which boasts almost identical power and torque numbers.

 But it’s also £3000 more expensive than the sweeter, if slower, Leon FR 1.4 TSI.
 And although the petrol-powered car can’t match the diesel’s economy, it’s nicer to drive.

 Economy figures are good.
 Mixed driving produces around 50mpg, and even when thrashed it’s hard to get the TDI 184 below 40mpg.

-A Leon ST Cupra will follow, taking the fight to its only real competitor – the 247bhp Ford Focus ST Estate – with a smidge more power and almost identical boot space.
+The Leon ST Cupra 280 now takes the fight to its only real competitor – the 247bhp Ford Focus ST Estate – with 29bhp more and almost identical boot space.
 Which you prefer will likely to come down to looks and dynamic character; the Focus is frisky and will indulge lairy throttle lifts while the Leon is a more polished performer.

 |Engine||In-line 4-cyl, 1968cc, turbodiesel|

 |Max torque||280lb ft @ 1750-3000rpm|